terceiro/debci/docs/HACKING.md

+# debci development

-# debci - setting up a development environment
+## Setting up a development environment

 Install the dependencies and build dependencies (look at debian/control).